sUhAs1011/UE22CS251B-Arduino-Based-Intruder-Detection-and-Alert-System/README.md

 6. *Monitor Serial Output (Optional)*: If your Arduino sketch includes serial communication, you can monitor the output using the Serial Monitor feature in the Arduino IDE.
 Go to the "Tools" menu, select "Serial Monitor," and a window will open where you can view the data being sent and received by your Arduino.

-Please feel free to update or make any changes in code and you deploy the project according to yuor requirements
+Please feel free to update or make any changes in code and you can deploy the project according to yuor requirements and the arduino components you have and please ensure that when you are deploying the code in CPP programming language ensure that you use the module "#include <SoftwareSerial.h>" which allows you to use communication ports on Arduino boards that have only one hardware serial port like arduino uno